digital-asset/docs.daml.com/docs/2.9.3/docs/query/pqs-user-guide.rst

 Summary functions
 ~~~~~~~~~~~~~~~~~

-Summary functions are available to provide an overview of the ledger
-data available within the nominated offset range:
+Summary functions are available to provide an overview of the ledger data available within the nominated offset range:

--  ``summary_transients(from_offset, to_offset)``: the number of
-   transients per Daml fully qualified name within the offset range.
+-  ``summary_transients(from_offset, to_offset)``: the number of transients per Daml fully qualified name within the offset range.
--  ``summary_updates(from_offset, to_offset)``: summary of create and
-   archive counts per Daml fully qualified name within the offset range.
+-  ``summary_updates(from_offset, to_offset)``: summary of create and archive counts per Daml fully qualified name within the offset range.

-The following functions retrieve event counts per ``daml_fqn``:
+The following functions retrieve event counts per ``template_fqn``:

 -  ``summary_active(at_offset)``
 -  ``summary_creates(from_offset, to_offset)``
 -  ``summary_archives(from_offset, to_offset)``
 -  ``summary_exercises(from_offset, to_offset)``

-Valid values for ``fqn_type`` are:
+Valid values for ``payload_type`` are:

 -  ``template``
 -  ``interface_view``